nigeljohnson73/WRFCOM/README.md

 -----------------
 I will assume you are comfortable with the Arduino IDE.

-You should install the ESP8266 and ESP32 boards into your board manager (depending on which you want to use).
+You should install the ESP8266 and ESP32 boards into your board manager if you haven't already (depending on which you want to use).
 Add these to your "Additional Boards Manager URLs" section in preferences.

 ```
 https://dl.espressif.com/dl/package_esp32_index.json,